2nil-web/svg-spinners/README.md

 My contribution is to provide an html page in order to colorized the spinner through css filters.

-Download this repo, double click on the "index.html" file and you'll be able to change the color of all the svg spinners !
+Download the repo, double click on "index.html" and you'll be able to change the color of the svg spinners !

 ## Rings